ameyaghatpande/AsciiArt-/README.md

 ### ASCII art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from the 95 printable (from a total of 128) characters defined by the ASCII Standard

+Example of AsciiArt can be seen below.
+In old days when printers were not advance, simple key strokes were used to draw pictures.
+There needs to be a way to effeciently store and retrieve the AsciiArt

+     (\_/)
+    (='.'=)
+    (")_(")

 #### This code will create an AsciiArt Encoder/Decoder in python

 #### Steps to run the code